TeamNLP/RAG-query-assessment/classifier/ft_dataset/README.md

-# Fine-tuning Dataset of Classifier
+# Fine-tuning Dataset for Classifier